-We take a limited number of dogs, and when we reach that limit (30 or 40, depending on the location), we begin to turn away booking requests.
+We take a limited number of dogs, and when we reach that limit, we begin to turn away booking requests.

 Our business is seasonal.
 That means that at certain times of the year, there are fewer dogs at camp.
 But at other times, such as Christmas, New Year, March Break, and all long weekends, we often reach our limit well in advance.
 We therefore rely on our busy times to carry our business through the times that are not as busy, so that we can continue to provide the camp experience that our clients have come to rely on, and for which we have become…well ok, we’ll say it: Renowned!

 Since we turn away booking requests once we reach our limit, if you cancel last minute we have lost business that we otherwise would have had, and as we said above, we rely on that business.

 Also, even when we are not fully booked, we schedule our staff dependent upon the number of dogs expected at camp, as well as how many are coming and going each day.
 So even when we are not fully booked cancellations affect our daily business.